This post may contain affiliate links. Please read our disclosure policy.

 - Trim the excess fat from the lamb and cut into chunks.
 Dry with a paper towel as well as you can.
 Sprinkle generously with kosher salt.

-- Add 1 tbsp of olive oil to a heavy bottom pot and preheat on on medium high heat for a few minutes.
+- Add 1 tbsp of olive oil to a heavy bottom pot and preheat it on medium-high heat for a few minutes.

 - In batches, add the lamb to the pot and brown on each side until nice and golden brown, about 2-3 minutes per side.
 Remove from the pan and set aside.
 Remove excess fat from your pot with a paper towel.